Best Spots for Apple Picking Around Bergen County, NJ and Beyond

 Day Trips /

-You may still be in denial, but summer is over and it's time to get something sweet on our minds (other than pumpkin spice lattes).
-That's right, families of kids young and old are getting ready to pack up the crew and head out for an apple-solutely fun family day.
+You may still be in denial, but summer is nearly over and it's time to get something sweet on our minds (other than pumpkin spice lattes).
+That's right, families with kids of all ages are getting ready to pack up the crew and head out for an apple-solutely fun family day.
 Apple picking season is upon us, and it's the ideal fall activity to enjoy the crisp air and even more crisp fruit.
-These super juicy apple picking spots in and around Bergen County should be at the top of your fall activity list – they’re awesome to the core.
+These super juicy PYO apple spots in and around Bergen County should be at the top of your fall activity list – they’re awesome to the core.

 In Bergen County: